beixin87/PCAFR/README.md

 # PCA Face Recognition

+Fit:
-Fit: Based on the predictor variables eventType, volunteerCertification, totalNumber, eventLocation, volunteerBonus, volunteerScore, we fit the PLS model and satisfy the note: Latent variables that are subsets of the set of predictor variables determined by the PLS model.
+  By modified the predictor variables eventType, volunteerCertification, totalNumber, eventLocation, volunteerBonus and volunteerScore, the PLS model now determines the latent variables that are subsets of set of the predictor variables.

 Apply: We apply the multivariate regression model to predict following response variables. eventBudget, volunteerNumber